The Blind Boys of Alabama to Perform at Smothers Theatre

 In 2013 the band worked with Justin Vernon (of Bon Iver) to release I’ll Find A Way, a powerful collection of gospel and spiritual songs new and old, featuring some of The Blind Boys’ most fervent vocals as well as contributions by a new generation of fans, including Merrill Garbus of tUnE-yArDs, Patty Griffin, and Justin Vernon himself.

 Their most recent album, Talkin’ Christmas!, a collaboration with Taj Mahal, continues the band’s streak of creating original and interesting work.
 It includes new versions of Christmas standards, covers of hidden gospel gems, and seven brand-new holiday songs—six of which are the first Christmas songs ever penned by The Blind Boys themselves.
 The new original songs include the title track “Talkin’ Christmas!,” a funky tribute to the power of Christmas featuring Money Mark on keyboards, and the compassionate “What Can I Do?,” which features Taj Mahal on vocals and is one of two songwriting collaborations with Stax Records soul legend William Bell.
 The album also features a hand-clapping rearrangement of the usually-slower classic “Do You Hear What I Hear?” and a refreshingly intimate, acoustic version of “Silent Night.”

 Ticket prices range between $10 and $70, and are required for attendance.
-For additional information about the performance, and to purchase tickets, visit the Center for the Arts page on the Pepperdine University website.
+For additional information about the performances, and to purchase tickets, visit the Center for the Arts website.